adityahazarika/kubernetes-1/README.md

 then start kubernetes pods as mentioned below -
     - kubectl apply -f cats-app.yml

+Your app now should start at port 30001

 to check deployments -
     - kubectl get deployments